-¶3-It shall act upon the recommendation of the district conference as to ordaining candidates for the ministry and for deaconess work.
+¶3-It shall act upon the recommendation of the District Assembly as to ordaining candidates for the ministry and for deaconess work.

-¶4-It is advised further, that wherever practicable, the council shall cause the district to be divided for the purpose of holding quarterly meetings, and shall cause to be united contiguous preaching points into circuits, under the charge of competent pastors.
+¶4-It is advised further, that wherever practicable, the Council shall cause the District to be divided for the purpose of holding Quarterly Meetings, and shall cause to be united contiguous preaching points into circuits, under the charge of competent pastors.

-¶5-The council shall assist in planning the work of the district, and shall also lend its advice to local churches in the various problems which arise from their financial and spiritual necessities.
+¶5-The Council shall assist in planning the work of the District, and shall also lend its advice to local churches in the various problems which arise from their financial and spiritual necessities.

-¶6-The approval of the district council and the field superintendent must be secured with reference to the location of new places of worship (Section 87, ¶1).
+¶6-The approval of the District Council and the Field Superintendent must be secured with reference to the location of new places of worship (Section 91, ¶1).